421: Monster A-Go Go

 Sea & Ski is a brand of sunscreen lotion.

-“They want answers.”
+“I need to know some answers.”
 Please phrase it in the form of a question.

 On the television game show Jeopardy!, contestants are admonished to phrase their answers “in the form of a question.”